The page covers:

 The view is taken from the green dot in the small 1748 map here below.
 In the description below the plate Vasi made reference to: 1) Temple used as a church (S. Stefano delle Carrozze/S. Maria del Sole); 2) Street leading to S. Paolo fuori le mura; 3) Haylofts.
 The small map shows also 4) S. Maria in Cosmedin; 5) Palazzo Diaconale di Papa Niccolò I.

 In the plate S. Maria in Cosmedin had an elaborate façade which was designed by Giuseppe Sardi in 1718, during the pontificate of Pope Clement XI.
 In the 1890s this addition was pulled down in an attempt to restore the appearance the church had in the XIIth century and the street leading to S. Paolo fuori le Mura was replaced by a lungotevere, a tree-lined avenue along the river.
-In the 1920s the site of the haylofts was used for a huge white building and at the same time the street in front of the church was widened and the position of the fountain was modified.
+In the 1920s the site of the haylofts was used for a huge white building and at the same time the street in front of the church was widened (Via del Mare) and the fountain and the trough were moved from their original location.

-(left) Bocca della Verità; (right) façade and bell tower of S. Maria in Cosmedin; (inset) romeartlover's nephew takes the risk
+(left) Bocca della Verità; (right) S. Maria in Cosmedin: façade and one of the finest Romanesque bell towers of Rome; (inset) romeartlover's nephew takes the risk

 Cosmati decoration of the floor

-The pavement of the church has a very fine XIIth century decoration, which however is largely the result of a late XIXth century restoration.
-As a matter of fact the floor does not show much evidence of damage which occurs naturally over the passage of time.
+The pavement of the church has a very fine XIIth century decoration, which however is largely the result of the 1890s restoration.
+As a matter of fact the floor does not show much evidence of damage which occurs naturally over the passage of time, unlike that of S. Benedetto in Piscinula.

 (left) VIIIth century mosaic from S. Pietro Vecchio in the sacristy.
 It was moved to S. Maria in Cosmedin in 1639; (right) IIIrd century AD column which belonged to "Statio Annonae" (office for the distribution of basic commodities), a Roman building upon which the church was erected